Residents flee as Gulf Coast sees possible tandem hurricanes - The Boston Globe

 Advertisement

 Because of strong winds from the southwest, Marco may attain and then lose hurricane status before it hits land sometime Monday, meteorologists said.
-But those same decapitating winds are likely to be gone a couple days later when Laura ventures to the central Gulf, where the usually bathtub warm water is actually a degree or 2 (0.5 to 1 degree Celsius) warmer than normal, Klotzbach said.
+But those same decapitating winds are likely to be gone a couple days later when Laura ventures to the central Gulf, where the usually bathtub warm water is actually a degree or 2 warmer than normal, Klotzbach said.

 The warmer the water, the stronger the fuel for a hurricane.

 “It, unfortunately, might peak in intensity about landfall.
 That’s the one thing I worry about with this one,” MIT meteorology professor Kerry Emanuel said of Laura.
-His multiple computer simulations show a decent chance of winds of more than 110 mph for Laura at landfall, as do other computer models.
+His multiple computer simulations show a decent chance of winds of more than 110 miles per hour for Laura at landfall, as do other computer models.

 Advertisement